David Hedges of West Linn is honored for contributing to Oregon's literary richness

 "He walked into the classroom and, without any fuss or bother, started reciting Beowulf in Old English," Hedges said.
 "His voice hooked me."

-By the time he graduated, Hedges had had a poem published in the National High School Poetry Anthology.
+By the time he graduated, Hedges had had a poem published with special mention in the National High School Poetry Anthology.
 He went on to study geology at Oregon State University anyway.

-After three years, he realized he wasn't a scientist after all.
-He left school, moved to New York and wrote poems in Greenwich Village while trying to find a job.
+After three years, he realized he wasn't destined to be a geologist after all.
+He left school, moved to New York and wrote poems in Greenwich Village while trying to find a job in the recession of 1958.
 Later, he completed a liberal arts degree at Portland State University.

 He's mounted some personal crusades, too, including saving the Canemah Bluff above Willamette Falls from development.

-His ancestors settled in the area, Hedges said, and most of them are buried in the cemetery not far from the scenic bluff.
-He joined with several groups in questioning whether the Oregon City council had examined the historic and scenic values of the property, as state rules require, before approving development plans.
+His ancestors settled in the area, Hedges said, and most of them are buried in the cemetery at the south end of the scenic bluff.
+He questioned whether the Oregon City council had examined the historic and scenic values of the property, as state rules require, before approving development plans.

 "Six weeks later," he said, "I was creamed in an automobile accident."